makeen/piensasolutions-api/README.md

 DONE
 ====
 - Method to check domain availability
+- Login method
+- Method to query for all registered domains

 WANTED
 ======
 - Method to register a new domain for a given account
 - Method to update already registered domain DNS
-- Method to query for all registered domains